 A Smart Meter works by measuring the current flow and voltage at regular intervals and then adding this up to calculate the power used in a half hour period.
 Similarly for gas the flow is measured at regular intervals.
 This information can be sent to your In Home Display and to your supplier.
-Different communications technologies may be used in different kinds of premises for the Home Area Network to communicate with your In Home Display, and different technologies will be used in different parts of the country to allow the Wide Area Network to communicate with the Data Communications Company.
+Different communications technologies may be used in different kinds of premises for the Home Area Network to communicate with your In Home Display, and different technologies will be used in different parts of the country to allow the Wide Area Network to send data to and from the company providing the communications.

 End to End

-The information from your meter goes first into a communications hub that is usually built into the electricity meter, and then through radio waves to the Data and Communications Company (DCC).
+The information from your meter goes first into a communications hub that is usually built into the electricity meter, and then through radio waves to the communications company.
+In the case of the SMETS2 meters it is the Data and Communications Company (DCC).
 From there it is sent on to the various DCC Services users who have a need for the data.

 We will now explain each leg of the end to end journey shown in the diagram above.